The magic of the FA Cup will return this weekend for the highly anticipated semi-finals.

 For the previous two editions of the FA Cup (2020/2021 and 2021/2022) replays were scrapped for the third and fourth rounds, due to the disruption caused to the schedule by the Covid-19 pandemic.
 The decision was made to avoid further fixture congestion.

 However, for the 2022/2023 edition of the FA Cup replays are returning for the third and fourth round.
 The fifth round will continue to have extra-time and penalties and there will not be replays at this stage of the tournament.

-How to stream FA Cup quarter-final games?
+How to stream FA Cup semi-final games?

 UK viewers will be able to stream all the action from the BBC games via the BBC Sport App and the BBC iPlayer.
 Games on ITV will also be able to stream via ITVX.

 You can download the streaming services for both channels on your mobile phone or tablet device.